 The only satisfactory method we've been able to come up with involves placing the paragraphs that you wanted bordered within a table cell, a text box, or a frame.
 Of the three, the frame approach is perhaps the best because the borders on the four sides of the frame can be independently formatted and (more importantly) the frame is treated as part of the actual text, not placed on separate layers as is a table and a text box.
 One drawback to using a frame is that it can't break across pages, but this may not be that big of a deal for short selections of text.

 WordTips is your source for cost-effective Microsoft Word training.
 (Microsoft Word is the most popular word processing software in the world.)
-This tip (12035) applies to Microsoft Word 2007, 2010, 2013, and 2016.
+This tip (12035) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, Word in Microsoft 365, and 2021.
 You can find a version of this tip for the older menu interface of Word here: Borders on Multiple Paragraphs with Differing Indents.

 Author Bio